cysouw/diathesis/text/c10_participle.md

 b.
 Der Leser ist seit zwei Wochen über die Nachricht verärgert.
 :::

 Different diagnostics are needed for movement verbs.
 Many verbs of movement like *tanzen* 'to dance' [@next a] or *klettern* 'to climb' [@next b] allow for both a *haben* and a *sein* Perfect.
-The *haben* Perfect can be interpreted as the 'regular' Perfect for movement verbs [@next a].
-By being verbs of movement, their meaning is inherently a process, which fits in with the general principle of the *haben* Perfect describing the endpoint of a continuous process.
+The *haben* perfect can be interpreted as the 'regular' perfect for movement verbs [@next a].
+By being verbs of movement, their meaning is inherently a process, which fits in with the general principle of the *haben* perfect describing the endpoint of a continuous process.
 In contrast, the usage with *sein* has a transgressive meaning in which a border is crossed [@next b].
 By crossing this border, the verb in effect describes the endpoint of the change-of-state performed by the movement.

 This difference between *haben* and *sein* is mirrored in the grammatical case that is used with so-called *Wechselprepositionen* like *in* and *auf*.
 Such prepositions take an accusative case with a change-of-state, but a dative case when there is no change-of-state.
-This fits perfectly with the two possible perfects, i.e. the transgressive *sein* Perfekt, necessitating an accusative *den* [@next b], and the continuous *haben* Perfect, taking a dative *dem* [@next c].
+This fits perfectly with the two possible perfects, i.e. the transgressive *sein* perfect, necessitating an accusative *den* [@next b], and the continuous *haben* perfect, taking a dative *dem* [@next c].

 ::: ex
 a.
 Ich habe getanzt. \